 Don’t drag out the conversation for too long; keep it around a minute or two.

 If the child is worried or upset, support him by saying that you understand his feelings.

 Repeat your short pacifier discard conversation twice that day.

-Warn your child that tomorrow he will need to give up the bad habit.
+Warn your child that he will need to give up this habit tomorrow.

 Keep your promise as tactfully but firmly as possible.

-You can tell your child that their pacifier will be recycled to make new teats for young kids.
+You can tell your child that their pacifier will be recycled to make new teats for young babies.

 Start taking off the pacifier in those moments when the baby is as calm as possible and busy with exciting games.

 As a rule, it is better to start this process at home, where the comfort zone is maximum.

 Then gradually begin to prohibit its use outside the home.